-A Georgia GOP lawmaker refused covid-19 tests.
+A Georgia GOP lawmaker refused coronavirus tests.
 He was kicked off the floor for ‘jeopardizing the health’ of colleagues.

 “I don’t know when this will end,” Ralston said.
 “But until that time, I think it behooves us to do whatever we need to do to be safe and to show love toward our neighbors rather than go out there and get media attention or standing up to authority.”

 Ralston and Clark have had a fraught relationship.
-Last year, Clark introduced a resolution asking Ralston to resign after an investigation from the Journal-Constitution and Channel 2 Action News found that the speaker, who is a lawyer, allegedly abused his legislative power to delay court cases for his clients.
+In 2019, Clark introduced a resolution asking Ralston to resign after an investigation from the Journal-Constitution and Channel 2 Action News found that the speaker, who is a lawyer, allegedly abused his legislative power to delay court cases for his clients.
 Those cases involved people accused of rape, child molestation and domestic abuse charges.
 Ralston has denied the accusations.

 During his informal news conference with reporters Tuesday, Clark likened his experience of being kicked out to that of the “Original 33,” referring to the first 33 Black members of the Georgia General Assembly who were elected after the Civil War but “got thrown out because of skin color,” he said.